jabrantley/NEUROLEG/README.md

-# NEUROLEG - A EEG-based BMI for closed-loop control (Kalman filter) of an external prosthesis/end effector
+# NEUROLEG - An EEG-based BMI for closed-loop control (Kalman filter) of an external prosthesis/end effector

 For part of my PhD dissertation project, I developed a real-time EEG-based brain-machine interface that was used by lower limb amputees to control a custom powered-knee prosthesis.
 We recruited several below-the-knee amputees to participate in a two part study: an offline study that used EEG, EMG, IMU-based motion capture, and fMRI to study the representation of the phantom limb, and a second study that focused on EEG-based closed-loop control.
 This was an exciting project and we hope to publish the detailed protocol and results soon!
 This repo provides the source code for the real-time EEG-based BMI.
 Some of the main features are: